lrnd/resume-assit-bot/README.md

 # TODO:
 * support pdf format
-* produces embeddings now, rather then dynamically on each function call (cheaper)
+* produces static embeddigs for summary rather then on each load